srijanishere/Notes_App/README.md

 3. Delete any note
 4. Search and filter notes on the basis of its title/content

+Development details :
+1. Front-end of the application was developed using Flutter framework and Dart
+2. Back-end of the application uses Express.js and Node.js for the server
+3. Database of choice is MongoDB

 ## Tech Stack
 <p>
   <a href="https://skillicons.dev">